Fysh-Fyve/dew/README.md

 submodules and compile the `libtree-sitter` static library.

-Any time the `grammar.js` is modified, it will also generate and compile the parser into an object for linkage.
+Any time the `grammar.js` is modified, it will also generate and compile the parser into an object file for linkage.

 Run the program with an example file:

 ```
-./dewc ./examples/main.dew
+./dewc ./examples/fib.dew
 ```

 ## Tree-sitter Parser